-Licenciada en Derecho, Instituto Tecnológico Autónomo de México (ITAM), Special Mention, Mexico City
+Licenciada en Derecho, Instituto Tecnológico Autónomo de México (ITAM), Mexico City

 Lourdes joined NYU School of Law in 2010.
-Lourdes was born and raised in Mexico City where she obtained her law degree at ITAM (2003).
-While in Mexico, Lourdes practiced in the area of international maritime law at a boutique law firm in which she was involved in cross-border multi-million dollar deals and litigations.
+Lourdes was born and raised in Mexico City where she obtained her law degree at ITAM (2003) with a Special Mention.
+While in Mexico, Lourdes practiced in the area of international maritime law at a boutique law firm.
 In 2003, she moved to New York and joined Brafman & Associates, a top white-collar criminal law firm.
 She was also a judicial intern at the NYC courts.
-Lourdes changed career paths in 2008 and joined the Attorney Professional Development department at Proskauer, a top NYC firm.
+In 2008, Lourdes joined the Attorney Professional Development department at Proskauer Rose LLP, a top NYC firm.
 She also has a coaching degree, having completed the Graduate Certificate in Organaziontal and Executive Coaching program at NYU.
 In addition, Lourdes is an Adjunct Instructor at NYU School of Professional Studies.

-She brings this varied background to her work with students, providing academic advice, presenting workshops on topics ranging from study methods to networking, and organizing varied programming for the LLM student population, including Orientation for 300+ students.
+She brings this varied background to her work with students, providing academic advice, presenting workshops on topics ranging from study methods to networking, and organizing varied programming for the LLM student population, including Orientation for all LLM students.
 Lourdes has studies from Harvard, Cornell, and Universidad Complutense, Spain; she is admitted to practice in Mexico and New York.
 She has lived in several places including Canada, Spain, and Florida, where she worked in a year-long Cultural Program at Walt Disney World, Epcot Center.
 Lourdes also holds a Cordon D’or culinary degree, and a Certificate in Communication Skills from NYU.

 Lourdes is co-chair of the NYU Women's Leadership Forum, a university-wide initiative which fosters leadership development for women faculty and administrators at NYU.
-She served for six years as a board member of the NYU Law Alumni Association Board of Directors where she founded and co-chairs the Graduate Division committee.
-She is also a founding member of the Red Global de Mexicanos en NY Board of Directors.
+She served for six years as a board member of the NYU Law Alumni Association, where she founded and co-chaired the Graduate Division committee.
+She is also a founding member of the Mexican professional network in NY, Red Global MX.

 Jacob Yohay, Administrative Assistant